-Vehicle Overview The 2009 Equator is Suzuki's venture into the compact pickup market.
+Vehicle Overview The Equator arrived for 2009 as Suzuki's first venture into the compact pickup market.
 The truck is built by Nissan and features mostly Frontier hardware, but Suzuki had plenty of input in its styling.
-The fully-loaded Equator isn't a luxurious model, but it does come in the RMZ-4 offroad package.
+The fully loaded Equator isn't a luxurious model, but it does come in the RMZ-4 off-road package.
 The RMZ-4 features a moonroof, Dana 44 axles, electronic rear-locking differential, Bilstein shocks, skid plates, BFG Rugged Trail T/A tires, unique seat trim with red stitching and a leather-wrapped steering wheel.

-New for 2009 The extended cab comes only in two-wheel-drive.
-The base engine is a 2.5-liter inline-four-cylinder engine; a 4.0-liter V-6 engine is available.
-The V-6 is standard in the crew cab, which is available in 4x2 or 4x4 configuration.
-There's a choice of Base or Premium trims in the extended cab inline-four-cylinder models, while the V-6 comes in a Sport trim.
-The crew cab is available in Base or Sport with two-wheel-drive, while four-wheel-drive models are available in either Sport or the offroad RMZ-4.
-All extended cabs are mated to a 6-foot-long cargo bed, while the crew cab can be ordered with either a 5-foot- or 6-foot-long bed.
+Equator is available as an extended cab only in two-wheel drive and as a crew cab in 4x2 or 4x4 configurations.
+The base engine is a 2.5-liter inline-four-cylinder.
+A 4.0-liter V-6 engine is available in the extended cab and standard in the crew cab.
+There's a choice of Base or Premium trims in the extended cab inline-four-cylinder models; the V-6 comes in a Sport trim.
+The crew cab is available in Base or Sport with two-wheel drive, and four-wheel-drive models are available in either Sport or the off-road RMZ-4.
+All extended cabs have a 6-foot-long cargo bed, while the crew cab comes with a 5- or 6-foot bed.

 Chrome door handles on RMZ-4

 Tow hitch optional on all trims